The Via Francigena trail might not be as well known as the Camino de Santiago but it has been a path taken by pilgrims across Europe for centuries.

 14 – It will take approximately 3 months to walk the full length of the Via Francigena, the Camino to Rome all the way from Canterbury.
 It should take a month and a half to cycle the route.

 15 – Many Francigena pilgrims choose to do separate sections at the time (1 to 2 weeks for instance).
-Some of the most popular sections are section 9 walking to St Bernard’s Pass and across the Alps, section 14 walking in Tuscany and section 16 walking into Rome.
+Some of the most popular sections are the stretch walking to St Bernard’s Pass and across the Alps, the section walking in Tuscany and the last stretch of the route walking into Rome.